 Diversification essentially means investing in a mix of asset classes to ensure you are not in serious trouble even if you lost a significant amount of money on one of your investments.
 This is because any losses, incurred on any of your investments, may be offset by gains earned by other assets.

 Being diversified can help cushion against losses, and that’s a precaution that you can take now.
-Increasing your allocation in bonds, for example, helps soften the effect of a market crash on your portfolio because they are usually inversely correlated to stocks.
+Increasing your bond allocation, for example, helps soften the effect of a market crash on your portfolio because they are usually inversely correlated to stocks.

 Stay the course, don’t miss out on market rebounds